 EcoFlow has been building portable energy storage devices for years now and sent us the EcoFlow DELTA Pro Portable Power Station for us to run through the paces.
 The EcoFlow DELTA Pro is a portable power station that defies what we thought we knew about energy storage.
 At about the size of those old desktop computer towers, the DELTA Pro packs in a whopping 3.6 kilowatt-hours of storage capacity with a power output to match.

-Disclaimer: EcoFlow sent the author the DELTA Pro free of charge for the purposes of this review.
+Disclaimer: EcoFlow sent the author the DELTA Pro for the purposes of this review.

 The impressive storage capacity of the DELTA Pro is due to the iron phosphate — aka LFP — chemistry used in the battery pack.
 LFP batteries can support more charge / discharge cycles, are not prone to thermal runaway, and are more affordable than their lithium-ion counterparts.
 The fact that they are not prone to thermal runaway makes them fantastic options for residential energy storage.